oohmxi/BankLedger/README.md

 - **Alex Developer** has a standard checking account.
 - **Jordan Engineer** uses a savings account that earns interest.

 This program tracks their financial activities:

 - Deposits and withdrawals
 - Account summaries
 - Interest earned over time (only for savings)

 Think of it as **a digital ledger**, but built in Java.

 ---

 ## 💡 Core Features

-- ✅ **Modular OOP Design:** Separate classes for account types
+- ✅ **Modular OOP Design** — Separate classes for account types
-- ✅ **Live Ledger History:** Tracks every transaction
+- ✅ **Live Ledger History** — Tracks every transaction
-- ✅ **Interest Engine:** Automatically computes & applies savings interest
+- ✅ **Interest Engine** — Automatically computes & applies savings interest
-- ✅ **Readable CLI Output:** Clear summary and history for each user
+- ✅ **Readable CLI Output** — Clear summary and history for each user

 ---